kosmonautdnb/WatcomGL/README.md

 ## Other software OpenGL options

 ## DJGPP OSMesa on DOS
 OSMesa is providing the original software based OpenGL.
-Maintained for DOS until around 2007.
+It was maintained for DOS until around 2007.

-In this rather trashy video featuring **Wipeout** on DOS, it's ingame:
+In this rather cheeey video featuring **Wipeout** on DOS, it's ingame:
-- DJGPP OSMesa around **40** FPS
+- DJGPP OSMesa approx. **40** FPS
-- DJGPP WatcomGL around **100** FPS
+- DJGPP WatcomGL approx. **100** FPS

 Video:
 https://youtu.be/eBOSpH6WCXY?si=uEAl7VEM6rkouTIv